Class: AjaxSubmit

 Aborting the operation will submit the form in the normal way, allowing the browser to deal with whatever the issue is.
 You can set log-request-errors to introspect this process.

-For a 422 response, this element assumes the response is text/html and contains one or more <brut-cv> elements.
+For a 422 response (where no-server-side-error-parsing is not set), this element assumes the response is text/html and contains one or more <brut-cv> elements.
 These elements will be inserted into the proper <brut-cv-messages> element, as follows:

 1. The input-name is examined.